harplife/zettelkasten/math/precalculus/Chapter 4/6_Modeling_with_Exponential_Functions.md

 > [!important] Despite the name, Newton's Law of Cooling applies to both cooling (hot object in cool room) and heating (cold object in warm room).

+Newton's Law of Cooling is structurally the same as radioactive decay, but the main difference is that radioactive decay